-Each month, we profile an alumna/us who is doing great work in their field.
+We love profiling alumni who are doing great work in their field or community.
+It's a great way to share your story with classmates.
 Let us know what you're up to by submitting a class note.

 Class of 1977 - Terry Roberts